 Hi Mindful Schools Community!
-I’m Em Morrison, my pronouns are she/her, and I’m on the faculty here at Mindful Schools.
+I’m Em Morrison, my pronouns are she/her.
 In the following video I’ll take you through a few of my favorite simple mindful movements to incorporate into mindfulness classes for young people (and adults love them too).
 You’ll also learn a game you can immediately use in your classroom.

 Mindful movement practices are really important to me when I’m teaching mindfulness in schools because our students sit so much during the day.
 After a long day of sitting still in classes and doing complicated mental tasks, I love to open mindfulness classes with some mindful movement to help students get back in their bodies.

 All the movements I’m going to offer you can do wearing regular clothes.
 Your students don’t need yoga mats.
 You can do it right in your classroom even if you don’t have a ton of room, and all the movements can be adjusted for students who don’t want to stand or might have a physical limitation––they can do them seated if they prefer.